sdsc-ordes/smoc-api/docs/intro/background.md

 ## Multiomics - the (full) picture

-Molecular mechanisims are highly regulated at various level.
+Molecular mechanisms are highly regulated at various levels.
 Different omic layers (genomics, transcriptomics, proteomics, metabolomics) interact and communicate with each other to establish specific phenotypes.
-Thus, it can be crucial to explore more than one of these layers to understand phenotypic pattern and their nuances, e.g. in the manifestation of genetic diseases.
-Recent advances in sequencing technologies enabled the parallel measurment of multiple omic layers from the same sample.
-Integrated analysis of these __multiomics__ data can help to unravel the underlying molceular mechanisms of regulation and their interactions.
+Thus, it can be crucial to explore several of these layers together to understand phenotypic pattern and their nuances, e.g. in the manifestation of genetic diseases.
+Recent advances in sequencing technologies enabled the parallel measurement of multiple omic layers from the same sample.
+Integrated analysis of these __multiomics__ data can help to unravel the underlying molecular mechanisms of regulation and their interactions.

 ## MultiOmics Digital Object (MODO)